victorbnl/discord-pfp-banner-generator/README.md

 ### Without pip

-Clone this repo, run the following commands in the repo directory, and replace the command `discord_pfp_banner_generator` of the usage section by `python3 discord_pfp_banner_generator`
+Clone this repo, run the following commands in the repo directory, and replace the command `discord_pfp_banner_generator` of the usage section by `python3 discord_pfp_banner_generator`.

 ## Usage